The core difference

 An agent is a process that runs continuously, maintains state, and takes actions.
 It can be given a goal and work toward it over time, across multiple steps, without you in the loop for each one.
 An agent can browse a website, notice something, write code to process it, run that code, and send you the result — all without being prompted at each step.

-Where chatbots are better
+Where chatbots are the better tool

 Chatbots are also the lower-risk choice when the stakes of an incorrect action are high.
 If the model gives you a bad answer in chat, you see it immediately and correct it.
 If an agent executes a bad action — sends an email, deletes a file, makes an API call — the consequences are harder to undo.
 The human-in-the-loop that chatbots impose by design is actually a feature for certain categories of work.

-Where agents are better
+Where agents are the better tool

 Agents are better for repetitive structured work that should happen on a schedule without your involvement.
-Anything you do weekly or daily that follows a consistent pattern is a candidate: checking a feed and summarizing it, monitoring a dashboard and alerting on anomalies, processing a batch of data and updating a spreadsheet.
+Anything you do weekly or daily that follows a consistent pattern is a candidate — checking a feed and summarizing it, monitoring a dashboard and alerting on anomalies, processing a batch of data and updating a spreadsheet.

 Why the confused terminology matters

-When AI tools market themselves as "AI agents" without having the capabilities of actual agents — no tool use, no persistent state, no autonomous execution — it creates false expectations.
+When AI tools market themselves as 'AI agents' without having the actual capabilities — no tool use, no persistent state, no autonomous execution — it creates false expectations.
 Someone pays for a product expecting to delegate work and discovers they still have to be present for every step.
 The result is 40% of agentic AI projects failing due to inadequate foundations, per Cyntexa's 2026 survey of enterprise deployments.

 The middle ground: tool-augmented models